 Well, Jeff, you know, we have a saying in Philadelphia, and I was involved in Philadelphia politics for a long time.

-Democrats don't uh don't cheat in every election.
+Democrats don't cheat in every election.

 They only cheat when they have to.

-And they had achieved my election.
+And they had to cheat my election.

-And when it looked like I would win my election, which was important, because if I won, the Republicans controlled the Senate.
+And when it looked like I would win my election, which was important, because if I won, the Republicans controlled the Senate, the Democrats controlled the House, and the governor was a Democrat at the time, too, then we would have a voice at the table.

-And what they did is they targeted the Latino voters in my district, and they had people go to door to door.
+And what they did is they targeted the Latino voters in my district, and they had people go door to door.

 There's a new way of voting.

-They took the applications to the city commissioner's office, and this is important, because they were the ones responsible for the integrity of the election, and they were part and parcel of the fraud.
+And this is important because they were the ones responsible for the integrity of the election, and they were part and parcel of the fraud.

 I'm not making this up.

-And there were at least uh thirteen hundred uh illegal absentee ballots, either because signatures were forged or the the voters were not allowed to vote by absentee, and we only uncovered this just before the election.
+And there were at least 1,300 illegal absentee ballots, either because signatures were forged or the voters were not allowed to vote by absentee.

-I went to state court, I think you may remember this.
+I think you may remember this.

 I couldn't get a state court judge who hadn't been a former Democrat board leader.

-For your audience, our are our judges are elected in Pennsylvania, and they handpicked the judges who heard by case, and ultimately we were able to get to the federal court on a civil rights claim because it violates you know the neutrality of the government, equal protection and due process.
+And ultimately, we were able to get to the federal court on a civil rights claim because it violates the neutrality of the government, equal protection and due process.

 I mean, figure that, right?

-Uh we had hearings, and the judge concluded that the Democrats had stole the election.
+We had hearings, and the judge concluded that the Democrats had stole the election.

-Uh I had won the machine vote by roughly 560, and so when you threw out the illegal votes, I became the winner.
+And so when you threw out the illegal votes, I became the winner.

 The judge yanked my opponent out of office and put me in.